Gurpreetkaur2111/DocuMind_AI/README.md

 # DocuMind AI 📚

-A Streamlit-based chatbot that uses Retrieval-Augmented Generation (RAG) to answer questions from DMPC ordinance PDF documents.
+A Streamlit-based chatbot that uses Retrieval-Augmented Generation (RAG) to answer questions from multiple PDF documents.

 ## Features ✨